 Horse safety during fireworks season

-Even normally placid horses can be terrified by unusual loud noises and flashing lights.
+Even normally placid horses can be terrified by unusually loud noises and flashing lights.
 With that in mind, it is vital to think about how to keep your horse as calm and safe as possible and to consider the risks that rockets, fountains and Roman candles flying overhead may cause.

 These risks are relevant for horses that are stabled as well as those in the field, and the onus is on owners to ensure their animals are safe and comfortable.